 Here is a hypothetical example of a way we can support ourselves as independent creators in the new digital economy, while retaining ownership of our intellectual property:

 This is only possible because movies are now digital goods.
-The entire equation changes when a film can be seen without the need to make 35mm prints and without having to manufacture and ship thousands of DVDs to brick-and-mortar stores all across the country (and the world); physical media like DVD and Blu-ray are on their way out.1 More and more viewers are watching films via streaming and download-to-own, and this is empowering for the independent content creator.
+The entire equation changes when a film can be seen without the need to make 35mm prints and without having to manufacture and ship thousands of DVDs to brick-and-mortar stores all across the country (and the world); physical media like DVD and Blu-ray are on their way out.
+(I say this as an owner of a Blu-ray player, which I enjoy, but...
+Blu-ray will never be as popular as DVD, and with the advent of HD streaming, many people use their Blu-ray player primarily as a streaming device.
+In the same way that people listen to MP3s over CDs, convenience wins out over quality.)
+More and more viewers are watching films via streaming and download-to-own, and this is empowering for the independent content creator.
 Yes, there are still barriers to selling through many digital stores, but non-exclusive, inexpensive ushers like Distribber are making this less of an issue every day.
 Not to mention the advent of online banking and direct deposit to handle all of these revenue streams.

 The inconstant gardener

 One of the main points about the second pie chart is this: a lot of those revenue streams go on without us.
 At a day job we have to show up every day and do someone else's bidding in order to support ourselves.
 But as an independent creator, by taking advantage of some of the above revenue streams, we can be off on a beach somewhere surfing -- or writing a screenplay -- and still be getting paid by our creations.
 The garden doesn't require constant tending.
 And that's just for one project; many of those revenue streams continue on while we're working on our next project, and indeed can help fund the sucessor.